 ALL GROWN UP

-the entire Raber's Crew & to Bob Raber himself in particular.
-Raber's has been instrumental in my journey, helping me with number Classic British Motorcycle projects.
+, the entire Raber's Crew, and to Bob Raber himself in particular.
+Raber's has been instrumental in my journey, helping me with a number Classic British Motorcycle projects.
 They have supplied parts, tools, their time & unparalleled knowledge & skill.
 And on top of it all, we have become friends.
 We have been on many rides together & shared some great times.

 In particular, they have contributed greatly to the making of this website in that they have given us full access to their very extensive library of books & magazines all about old Brit bikes, going way back to the 50s, all meticulously organized.
 They also help with advice & know-how.
 I couldn't do it without them.
 Thank you, Rabers!!

 ABOUT THIS WEBSITE

 By using this website you are accepting all the terms of this disclaimer notice.
 If you do not agree with anything in this notice you should not use this website.

 While every effort is made to ensure that the content of this website is accurate, the website is provided “as is” and Classic-British-Motorcycles.com makes no representations or warranties in relation to the accuracy or completeness of the information found on it.
 While the content of this site is provided in good faith, we do not warrant that the information will be kept up to date, be true and not misleading, or that this site will always (or ever) be available for use.